Servers¶

 session-renamed), returns aSparseArraywith hook values at their original indices.
 Use.keys()for indices and.values()for values.- Parameters:

-hook (str) – Hook name to query
+str) – Hook name to queryglobal_ (

 - Returns: